The States are Democracies, but the United States Is Not

 Each state in the union has two senators, elected by the state’s voters.
 This senior body of the legislative branch has numerous powers, including approval of the presidential nominees, ambassadors, and foreign treaties.

 About 16% of the total US population, the twenty-five least populated states, elect half of the senators.
-That 84% of the citizens are represented by one half of the senators.
+That leaves 84% of the citizens represented by the other half of the senators.
 That is not democratic.

 Two elections in the past seven have seen the electoral college deliver a winner who received fewer votes that his opponent.
 The installed president was not the majority’s choice, not the democratic choice.